Worteks/RC2Matrix/README.md

 Then, to import rooms, users and messages into Synapse : `./rc2matrix.py -v -n matrix.jamoa.wsweet.cloud -t <admin_token> -a <ASecretASToken> -i <your folder containing the exports>` (the ASecretASToken is defined in `rc2matrix.yaml`).

+In your folder containing the exports, you should have `rocketchat_message.json`, `rocketchat_room.json` and `users.json` files, as well as a folder `files/` containing the exported files.

 You can remove `-v` for less verbose output.

 ## How it works ?